Contact us

 What are the early signs of dementia?

-The early signs of dementia will vary and be different for each person.
-They will also differ depending on what dementia the person is living with.
-It is also important to understand when you or your loved one experiences the symptoms that you rule out other health conditions.
-As an example, not being able to concentrate could be because of depression which is common in older people and not the early signs of dementia.
+Early dementia symptoms will vary from person to person.
+They also differ depending on the type of dementia the person is living with.
+Ruling out other health conditions is important since many dementia symptoms are also the symptoms of other health conditions.
+For example, not being able to concentrate could be due to depression which is common in older people and confusion may be a side effect of medication.

 Memory loss

 Memory loss is the most common early sign of dementia.
-A person will find it increasingly difficult to remember recent events but will still be able to remember events of long ago.
+A person will find it increasingly difficult to remember recent events but will still be able to remember events from long ago.
 They may frequently forget dates and where they have put things.

 Planning and organisation